 The above areas complement each other and content intelligence.
 A few useful areas of overlap…

-For me, content intelligence is an evolution of content evaluation, which I’ve discussed in both Clout and Does Your Content Work?
+For me, content intelligence is an evolution of content evaluation, which I’ve discussed in both The Content Advantage.
 Compared to content evaluation, content intelligence is a more comprehensive and sophisticated way of understanding whether your content works—and then doing something about it.

 So, what does a content intelligence system look like?
 Let’s turn to a diagram.